-- \ Total estimated number of people attending (including adults). - \ Two to three date options (have knowledge of your testing dates ). - ★ Understanding of what type of program your school is looking for (overnight, day, etc.) - School contact information with lead teacher e-mail and phone number.
+- Total estimated number of students and adults attending. - # Three date options (have knowledge of your testing dates). - ★ Understanding of what type of program your school is looking for (overnight, day, etc.) - School contact information with lead teacher e-mail and phone number.

-Please contact the Environmental Education office at (706)484-2862 or by e-mail mhammons@uga.edu to book dates.
+Please contact Amber Falde at (706)484-2858 or by e-mail amber.falde@uga.edu to book dates.